opentrustlabs/opentrust-identity/README.md

 or set to false or the system is already initialized, the `SYSTEM_INIT_CERTIFICATE_FILE` variable is ignored.

 The certificate does not need to be signed by a CA - it can be a self-signed certificate.
-The important thing is that the private key remains only in the possession of the person performing initialization.
+The important thing is that the private key remain only in the possession of the person performing initialization.
 If you do not have a local CA, you can generate a self-signed certificate using OpenSSL with the following
 command: